 - Under the direction of faculty, students will gain skills for community engagement, basic health data collection and analysis, and community health intervention development with implementation.
 Students will be integral decision-makers in the program with the goal of measurably improving the health of the residents of the host community.

 Important note: Scholars are responsible for their own funding to cover the costs of the trip.
-This is typically around $2500 for the month-long experience in the first year.
+Travel costs can be approximately $2,500 to $3,000, if not more, for the month-long experience in the first year.

 We invite you to support the Global Health Center by making a donation today.
 Your contribution will help our scholars participate in their global health rotations at our international partner sites.
 These experiences are invaluable in shaping their perspectives and abilities as healthcare professionals, and your donation can help make these opportunities possible.
 By donating to the Global Health Center, you will be investing in the future of healthcare and helping to create a more equitable and healthy world.
 Thank you for your support.